A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Workarounds

-• Disable the Koko Analytics data export/import functionality until the plugin can be updated
+• Disable or remove the Koko Analytics plugin until the patch is applied.

 bash